-CO UNCIL BILL NO. R-14-23 ENACTMENT NO. R-2014-054 ONSORED BY: Isaac Benton, by request 1 RESOLUTION 2 ADOPTING A RAIL YARDS MASTER DEVELOPMENT PLAN AND 3 4 THE APPROPRIATE POLICY FRAMEWORK AND REGULATIONS TO GUIDE THE 5 REDEVELOPMENT OF THE RAIL YARDS SITE.
-6 WHEREAS, the Rail Yards site is located on Tract A of the Plat of Tract A o 7 AT&SF Railway Co.
-Machine Shop, located on 2nd Street SW between Cromwell 8 Avenue and Hazeldine Avenue SW and contains approximately 27.3 acres; and 9 WHEREAS, the Rail Yards site is zoned SU2-HLS (Historic Locomotive 10 Shops) per the Barelas Sector Development Plan (SDP); and 11 WHEREAS, the SU2-HLS zone Section A allows for a wide range of 12 permissive uses, including multifamily residential (R-3), community commercial 13 uses such as retail, restaurants, services (C-2), and light industrial (I-P) each with 14 some limited exceptions; and 15 WHEREAS, the Barelas SDP SU-2/HLS zone Section K provides specifically 16 for a Master Development Plan review by the EPC and approval by the City 17 Council prior to the issuance of a building permit for the site (with very ilmited 18 exceptions); and 19 WHEREAS, the Master Development Plan (MDP) as submitted contains a 20 site development plan for subdivision with an accompanying Master 21 Development Plan document that will guide redevelopment of the City-owned 22 Albuquerque Rail Yards site; and 23 WHEREAS, the Rail Yards Advisory Board was established in March 2008 which the first for a master Developer was issued in 2010 and in Ju 2 2012 Samitaur Constructs was selected as the Master Developer; and 3 4 for the project area in cooperation with the City and the community; and 5 WHEREAS, the Rail Yards Master Development Plan was submitted to the 6 Rail Yards Advisory Board for their review and the Rail Yards Advisory Board 7 recommended approval of the plan to the EPC with certain amendments; and 8 WHEREAS, the Rail Yards property is located within the Central Urban An 9 of Albuquerque Bernalillo County Comprehensive Plan (2003) and the Barelas 10 Sector Development Plan (2008); and 11 WHEREAS, the request furthers a preponderance of relevant goals and 12 policies in the Albuquerque Bernalillo County Comprehensive Plan (2003) as it 13 could lead to the redevelopment of a historically significant site that is located 14 close to the downtown core, in the Barelas neighborhood.
-Redevelopment of the 15 Rail Yards could provide a catalytic opportunity to spur economic development 16 and provide jobs for the Barelas neighborhood and the wider downtown 17 community.
-Section 5 of Master Development Plan provides Goals and Policies 18 by which development decisions and City approvals will be evaluated, this 19 section addresses economic development, housing, community connections, 20 land use, architecture and historic rehabilitation and art and culture.
-21 (Albuquerque Bernaiillo Comprehensive Plan Goals and Policies il.B.6; li.B.6.a, b 22 II.B.5; II.B.5.d,I,o; II.C.5; II.C.5.b; II.C.9; II.C.9.b; II.D.6.a, b); and 23 WHEREAS, the request furthers a preponderance of relevant policies and 24 actions in the Barelas Sector Development Plan (2008).
-Rehabilitation of the site 25 furthers policies addressing historic preservation, economic development and 26 job creation for the Barelas community.
-Section 5 of Master Development Plan 27 provides Goals and Policies by which development decisions and City approvals 8 will be evaluated, this section addresses economic development, housing, 9 community connections, land use, architecture and historic rehabilitation and art 0 and culture.
-(Barelas Sector Development Plan LUZ1, LUZ3, LUZ7, Action 1.2.2.c, 1 Action 4.6.1 e.
-F1.
-Action 5.2.1 e); and pursuant to City Council Resolution F/SR-08-47 and the responsibilities of the master developer for the site and the selection of a master developer; and
+WHEREAS, an RFP, for a Master Developer was issued in 2010 and in June 1 2 2012 Samitaur Constructs was selected as the Master Developer; and 3 WHEREAS, the Master Developer was charged with creating a Master Plan for the project area in cooperation with the City and the community; and 4 5 WHEREAS, the Rail Yards Master Development Plan was submitted to the Rail Yards Advisory Board for their review and the Rail Yards Advisory Board 6 7 recommended approval of the plan to the EPC with certain amendments; and 8 WHEREAS, the Rail Yards property is located within the Central Urban Area of Albuquerque Bernalillo County Comprehensive Plan (2003) and the Barelas 9 Sector Development Plan (2008); and 10 11 WHEREAS, the request furthers a preponderance of relevant goals and policies in the Albuquerque Bernalillo County Comprehensive Plan (2003) as it 12 could lead to the redevelopment of a historically significant site that is located 13 close to the downtown core, in the Barelas neighborhood.
+Redevelopment of the 14 Rail Yards could provide a catalytic opportunity to spur economic development 15 and provide jobs for the Barelas neighborhood and the wider downtown 16 community.
+Section 5 of Master Development Plan provides Goals and Policies 17 by which development decisions and City approvals will be evaluated, this 18 19 section addresses economic development, housing, community connections, 20 land use, architecture and historic rehabilitation and art and culture.
+(Albuquerque Bernaillio Comprehensive Plan Goals and Policies il.B.6; li.B.6.a, b; 21 II.B.5; II.B.5.d,I,o; II.C.5; II.C.5.b; II.C.9; II.C.9.b; II.D.6.a, b); and 22 23 WHEREAS, the request furthers a preponderance of relevant policies and actions in the Barelas Sector Development Plan (2008).
+Rehabilitation of the site 25 furthers policies addressing historic preservation, economic development and job creation for the Barelas community.
+Section 5 of Master Development Plan provides Goals and Policies by which development decisions and City approvals will be evaluated, this section addresses economic development, housing, community connections, land use, architecture and historic rehabilitation and art and culture.
+(Barelas Sector Development Plan LUZ1, LUZ3, LUZ7, Action 1.2.2.c.
+Action 4.6.1.e, E1, Action 5.2.1.a); and